-Foods: According to study, dairy products like milk, yogurt and cheese are rich source of calcium.
-In United States, approximately 72% of calcium is obtained from dairy products.
+Foods: According to a study, dairy products like milk, yogurt, and cheese are the rich sources of calcium.
+In the United States, approximately 72% of calcium is obtained from dairy products.
 People who don’t like dairy products or are lactose intolerance can get calcium from nuts, green leafy vegetables, meat, poultry, fish and fruits.

-Dietary Supplements: According to survey conducted between 2003 and 2006, approximately 43% of all the population of US and 70% of older women were taking calcium from calcium supplements.
+Dietary Supplements: According to a survey conducted between 2003 and 2006, approximately 43% of all the population of the US and 70% of older women were taking calcium from calcium supplements.

 Forms of Calcium Supplements